Plugin Development Guide

 Configuration Security

-Never hardcode sensitive information like database credentials:php
+Never hardcode sensitive information like database credentials:

 // ❌ Bad - hardcoded credentials